Govt aims to develop vehicle scrapping facilities within 150 kms from city centres | Business

 He had also said that the material recycling sector gives direct and indirect employment to 4 crore people and this number is expected to go up to 5 crore by 2025.

-At Friday's event Gadkari said: ''India has potential to become a vehicle scrapping hub of the entire South Asian region.
-We can import a large number of old vehicles from Bangladesh, Bhutan, Myanmar, Maldives, Nepal and Sri Lanka for scrapping in our country.''
-The minister also observed that there is a challenge to establish a circular economy to recover maximum value from the scrap or end-of-life vehicles.
+At Saturday's event Gadkari said: ''India has potential to become a vehicle scrapping hub of the entire South Asian region.
+We can import a large number of old vehicles from Bangladesh, Bhutan, Myanmar, Maldives, Nepal, and Sri Lanka for scrapping in our country.''
+The minister also observed that there is a challenge to establish a circular economy to recover maximum value from scrap or end-of-life vehicles.

-Gadkari also asked metal recycling industry leaders to open vehicle scrapping centres in 112 aspirational districts of the country to create more employment opportunities in these districts.
+Gadkari also asked metal recycling industry leaders to open vehicle scrapping centers in 112 aspirational districts of the country to create more employment opportunities in these districts.

 Announced in the Union Budget 2021-22, the policy provides for fitness tests after 20 years for personal vehicles, while commercial vehicles will require it after the completion of 15 years.